Home » Shower Head Flow Restrictors: Everything You Need to Know

 How to Install a Flow Restrictor in a Showerhead

 If you want to install a flow restrictor in your shower head, it is recommended to consult with a professional plumber.
-They can help you select the proper flow restrictor for your shower head and install it correctly.

 Frequently Asked Questions